StreetScout

 Where is Port Gawler?

-Port Gawler is a suburb of South Australia, Australia.
+Port Gawler is a suburb of South Australia, Australia, in the Adelaide Plains local government area.

 What is the population of Port Gawler?